 Our work is almost done, but we still need you.

 We are roughly 95% of the way to defeating CWM’s 18-year old application to site a massive new PCB-Toxic waste landfill.

 The proposed would send more than a half-million PCB and toxic waste laden trucks past the front of our schools.
-CWM predicted its application would be approved in 2005, however, as of 2019, CWM’s application remains troubled.
+CWM predicted its 2003 application would be approved by 2005, however, in 2020, CWM’s application still remains troubled.

 The final step will involve formal hearings with sworn testimony from experts in 2020.
 The State regulator posted certain decision-making documents here beginning in 2014: http://www.dec.ny.gov/chemical/97783.html

 Help RRG fund its representation to take the last step to end PCB and Toxic waste landfilling here, forever!

 Residents for Responsible Government, Inc.